pauloddr/articles/fighting-game-in-javascript.md

 ## Meters

-* Health - HP as we know it
+* Health - HP as we know it - starts at 800 points
-* Special - the blue bar for special attacks
+* Special - the blue bar for special attacks, sometimes called "Spirit" - starts at 100 points
-* Shield - defense system
+* Shield - defense system - starts at 400 points
-* Focus - stun system
+* Focus - stun system - starts at 400 points

 There won't be a "guard break" mechanic upon Shield depletion, but rather, attacks will begin causing damage on block -- even normal ones -- and some defensive features will be disabled.